Doctorate in Public Affairs

 Are you interested in how public policies are implemented and in understanding the relationships between the bureaucracy and other political institutions?
 Dr. Lael Keiser is an expert on political institutions, representative bureaucracy, and their intersection with social welfare and education policy.

 Or will you forge a path in child policy?
 Dr. Irma Arteaga is an expert on program evaluation of early childhood interventions in both national and international contexts.
-Dr. Arteaga conducts evaluations of social programs designed to reduce poverty, child malnutrition, and gender and ethnic gaps in food insecurity, health, and achievement; she has advised the governments of Guatemala and Panama on health programs aimed to reduce maternal and infant mortality for rural and indigenous population.
+Dr. Arteaga conducts evaluations of social programs designed to reduce poverty, child malnutrition, and gender and ethnic gaps in food insecurity, health, and achievement; she has advised the governments of Guatemala and Panama on health programs aimed to reduce maternal and infant mortality for the rural and indigenous population.

 “The Truman School provides public servants with the critical analysis skills they need to untangle complex economic, social, and political issues in order to find policy solutions that advance the well-being of an increasingly diverse and heterogeneous society.”